Zone Look-up Map

 3. "Harm"

 The IDO grants standing to appeal to anyone who can show harm.
-The IDO language about the adverse affect of a decision closely aligns with case law in New Mexico clarifying what constitutes harm.
+The IDO language about the adverse effect of a decision closely aligns with case law in New Mexico clarifying what constitutes harm.

 4. "Appearance of Record"